t-sasaki915/intro-haskell/README.md

 # intro-haskell
-An introduction to Haskell for programming beginners
+A Japanese introduction to Haskell for programming beginners